ivaylo-botusharov/transformers-samples/hugging-face-transformers/README.md

 ### 3. Create virtual environment (using Poetry)

-Open terminal in Project folder and run: ```poetry env use /usr/local/bin/python3.10```
+macOS: Open terminal in Project folder and run: ```poetry env use /usr/local/bin/python3.10```
+Windows: Open command line (CMD) in Project folder and run: ```poetry env use "C:\Python3.10\python.exe"```

 ### 4. Select Python interpreter for the Project (Workspace)

 Reopen project in VS Code

-Go to: View - Command pallete (Command + Shift + P) - Python: Select interpreter - Select at workspace level - make sure the Python 3.10.11 (Poetry) interpreter is selected
+Go to: View - Command pallete (Command + Shift + P) - Python: Select interpreter - Select at workspace level - make sure the Python 3.10.11 (Poetry) interpreter is selected.

+If you don't see the path to Python 3.10 (within the poetry virtual environment folder), then click on the Refresh button (at the top right hand side of the Search bar).

 ### 5. Install Python packages